 Michael Crossley is Professor of Comparative and International Education, Coordinator of the Research Centre for International and Comparative Studies and Director of the Education in Small States Research Group (www.smallstates.net) in the Graduate School of Education.
 Professor Crossley is a former Editor of the journal Comparative Education and former Vice-Chair and Chair of the British Association for International and Comparative Education (BAICE).
 He is the Founding Series Editor for the Bristol Papers in Education: Comparative and International Studies (Symposium Books), and is a member of the Editorial Boards for Comparative Education, the International Journal of Educational Development and Research in Post-compulsory Education, a Corresponding Editor for the International Review of Education, and a former Chair of the Editorial Board for Compare.
 Between 1985 and 1990 he was Editor for the Papua New Guinea Journal of Education.
-Professor Crossley has published widely and undertaken teaching, research and consultancy work in countries that include England, Australia, Papua New Guinea, Kenya, Tanzania, Pakistan, China/Hong Kong, Belize, Botswana, Saint Lucia, the Turks and Caicos Islands, Fiji, Malaysia and Sarawak.
+Professor Crossley has published widely and undertaken teaching, research and consultancy work in countries that include England, Australia, Papua New Guinea, Kenya, Tanzania, Pakistan, China/Hong Kong, Belize, Botswana, Saint Lucia, the Turks and Caicos Islands, Fiji, Malaysia, Sarawak and Maldives.
 Consultancies have been carried out for bodies that include The World Bank, UNESCO/IIEP, the Commonwealth Secretariat, DFID, and various national governments, and he is a Trustee for the United Kingdom Forum for International Education and Training (UKFIET).

 Major research interests relate to: theoretical and methodological scholarship on the future of comparative and international education; the dilemmas of uncritical international transfer in education policy and research; research and evaluation capacity and international development co-operation; and educational development in small states.